iocane/unbox/README.md

 _The build scripts only target 64 bit Windows builds at the moment._

 1. Make sure tup is in your PATH
+2. Open Visual Studio Tools (from the start menu, not Visual Studio)
-2. From the Visual Studio Tools folder run the command prompt appropriate for your build
+3. From the Visual Studio Tools folder, run the "64 bit native" command prompt
-3. Change to the Unbox source directory and type `tup`
+4. Change to the Unbox source directory and type `tup`

 ### Mac